-- Adding materials to a display. - Placement of Adult books in displays located in the Children's and Young Adult areas of the Library. - Removal of materials that a person finds personally objectionable.
-Policy adopted by the Board of Trustees on May 14, 2024, rev. December 5, 2024 Athens-Limestone County Public Library
+- Adding materials to a display. - Placement of Adult books in displays located in the Children's and Young Adult areas of the Library.

+Removal of materials that a person finds personally objectionable.

 Any patron wishing to object to a Library display should follow the procedures outlined in the Materials Selection Reconsideration Policy on page 51 of this manual.